RaoulLuque/visgraph/README.md

 to open an issue if you'd like to help out or just open a PR directly and we can discuss the changes there.

+## Other tools

+This tools purpose is mostly fast dev-time graph visualization.
+If you need more advanced graph visualization capabilities, consider using one of the following tools:

+* [egui-graphs](https://github.com/blitzar-tech/egui_graphs): A Rust library for interactively visualizing `petgraph` graphs in egui applications.
+* [Graphviz](https://graphviz.org/): A popular open-source graph visualization software. `petgraph` has built-in support for exporting to the DOT format used by Graphviz.
+* [Gephi](https://gephi.org/): An open-source network analysis and visualization software package.
+* [Cytoscape](https://cytoscape.org/): An open-source software platform for visualizing complex networks and integrating these with any type of attribute data.

 ## License

 Dual-licensed to be compatible with the Rust project.